cjmosure/gulp-template/README.md

 ### Compiled Assets

-By default, all styles compile to `dist/app.css` and all javascript to `dist/main.js`.
-Additionally the `app/app.js` file is your Angular app.
+By default, all styles compile to `dist/main.css` and all javascript to `dist/main.js`.

 ### Bootstrap & Variables